alghe-global/alghe-global.github.io/helm-charts/charts/nanak8stutorial/README.md

 In this tutorial one is walked through creating resources with Kubernetes such as deployments, services, ingress, volumes and StatefulSets.

-> NOTE: PersistentVolumes and StatefulSets are not covered by this chart.
+> NOTE: StatefulSets are not covered by this chart.

 > WARNING: This chart is provided as a bare bones chart.
 Secrets in `values.yaml` are in plaintext.
 DO NOT STORE secrets used in production (whatever stage) in this file.
 Doing so is at YOUR OWN RISK, especially if committing to a public repo.